 Variable Annuity Fees

-Through no fault of their own, most Long Island teachers have 403(b) plans that are invested in variable annuity contracts.
+Through no fault of their own, many Long Island teachers have 403(b) plans that are invested in variable annuity contracts.
 Most school districts allow sales reps from insurance companies to come into faculty lunchrooms to discuss how teachers can supplement their pensions with a 403(b) plan.
 The problem is these sales reps are not financial advisors but instead salespeople motivated to sell products that earn them the highest commissions regardless of whether it is beneficial to teachers.
 This part of the arrangement is not often discussed, and unfortunately, a contract is signed and teachers walk away believing they have a great plan to help them in their retirement.
 But the opposite is true.
 Let’s look at why.

 It is simple: variable annuities have high fees.
 Unfortunately, most teachers discover this too late resulting in hundreds of thousands of dollars in lost savings.